OMNIFITAPP/OMNIFIT/README.md

-# Hybrid Health Club
+# OMNIFIT

-Welcome to the Hybrid Health Club website repository!
+Welcome to the OMNIFIT website repository!
 This project showcases a modern and vibrant landing page designed to promote a fitness community, highlight services, and engage users with a visually appealing and functional interface.

 ---